dani54196/dani54196/README.md

 ### Hi there 👋
 I'm Daniel, Backend developer

-🌱 Currently i'm computer science studend at Universidad de Buenos Aires
+🌱 I'm computer science student at Universidad de Buenos Aires

-I’m currently open for a new job opportunity
+🖐️ also i’m currently open for a new job opportunity

 ### Currently working with:
 **Languages:**